Bear Crawl

 During any pressing movement like the Bear Crawl, this mistake reduces how effectively your Core can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Core driving the movement, something is off.

-Knees rising too high.
+Knees rising too high off the ground.

 Bear Crawl — who it's best for